 In my opinion, Wing Chun is one of many classical martial arts which were not created for trading punches and grappling for leverage on canvas for five minute rounds, and attempting to utilize pure classical Wing Chun and similar classical martial arts in an MMA octagon is just as ridiculous as having an Olympic fencer or a practitioner of 15th century Ninjutsu fighting strategy and tactics compete against a mixed martial artist in a mixed martial arts fight.

 I am not saying that Wing Chun concepts cannot be used in competition.
-I do think that a well trained and experienced fighter who competes in a combat sport can utilize techniques which others may deem unorthodox within that sport, and make said techniques work for him/her.
-Doing so usually requires being trained by a very competent teacher, as well as the fighter being open minded while continuously innovating and testing these techniques by going against other fighters.
+I do think that a well trained and experienced fighter who competes in a combat sport can utilize techniques which others deem unorthodox within that sport, and make said techniques work for him/her.
+Doing so usually requires being trained by a very competent teacher, as well as the fighter being open minded while continuously innovating and testing these techniques by going against other fighters in order to understand what works and what does not work in that particular competitive environment

 The Casual Martial Artist vs The Combat Athlete